 Call our law firm today at (516) 574-9630 to schedule a consultation.

 A guardian is an individual appointed by the court to make decisions for and act on an individual’s behalf who the court feels will be harmed if someone was not put in place to make these decisions for them.

-Guardianship proceedings can be initiated either by family members, nursing homes, or government agencies such as the department for social services.
-Under article 81 of the Mental Hygiene Law, when the senior is likely to be financially and/or personally harmed because they are unable to care for their finances or themselves, a petitioner may be able to file for guardianship.
+Guardianship proceedings can be initiated by family members, nursing homes, or government agencies such as the department of social services.
+Under Article 81 of the Mental Hygiene Law, when the senior is likely to be financially and/or personally harmed because they are unable to care for their finances or themselves, a petitioner may be able to file for guardianship.

 Understanding the importance of guardianship proceedings is crucial.
 The procedure must move quickly.
 A hearing must be held within 28 days.
-The petitioner will need to present evidence at the hearing that AIP is incapable and could be hurt if no guardian is appointed.
+The petitioner must present evidence at the hearing that AIP is incapable and could be hurt if no guardian is appointed.

 Schlessel Law PLLC has experience petitioning for Guardianship.
 We also have experience acting as a Guardian for the Person and Property of an Incapacitated Person.

 It can be difficult to know the answers to many questions about elder law when planning for the future.
-Our skilled elder law attorneys at Schlessel Law PLLC can help ensure your family’s future is better protected by answering your questions as soon as possible.
+Our skilled attorneys for elder law at Schlessel Law PLLC can help ensure your family’s future is better protected by answering your questions as soon as possible.

 Don’t put off making plans for the future.
 Our highly experienced elder law attorneys will assist you and your family to protect your assets and quality of life.
 We can help you whether you need to create an estate plan or update existing plans.
 The legal team at Schlessel Law PLLC is well-versed in protecting your assets and leaving a legacy.

 Contact Schlessel Law PLLC’s experienced attorneys in Nassau County or Suffolk County on Long Island at (516) 574-9630 to schedule a consultation.